The Addams Family (pinball): Reception

-The game won the award for the most played pinball machine for 1992 at the AMOA awards, the fourth Pat Lawlor machine to win an award there after Earthshaker, Whirlwind, and FunHouse.
+The game won the award for the most played pinball machine for 1992 at the AMOA awards, the fourth Pat Lawlor machine to win an award there after Earthshaker!, Whirlwind, and FunHouse.
 It also won the award for best innovation for Larry DeMar's Thing Flips.
 At the 1993 AMOA awards it again won most played pinball machine for that year.
+The game won further awards up to 1997.

-In Play Meters monthly equipment poll it first appeared at no.1 for pinball in April 1992, a position it held for a total of at least 16 (non-consecutive) months, with the last in December 1995.
+In Play Meters monthly equipment poll it first appeared at no. 1 for pinball in April 1992, a position it held for a total of at least 16 (non-consecutive) months, with the last in December 1995.
+It remained on this chart for a record 17 years, and by January 2002 had the highest number of longevity points of any pinball machine.

 In a retro review in 2022 for Pinball Mag, the gameplay was highly praised, and the game was called a "world under glass".
 The sound and call-outs were also praised; the animations on the DMD were noted as not as good as on some other contemporary pinball machines such as Creature from the Black Lagoon.
 Found not to be as deep a game as more recent games, in the context of 1992 games its commercial success was understood.